-I’ve been growing flowers in gardens for many years, three years ago I created a cutting garden as part of a garden design project to allow clients them to raid the flowery bounty of the garden and fill the house with colour without denuding the garden borders of all their flora or the wildlife of their food source.
+I’ve been growing flowers in gardens for many years, three years ago I created a cutting garden as part of a garden design project to allow clients to raid the flowery bounty of their garden and fill the house with colour without denuding the borders of all their flora or the wildlife of their food source.

 Three years on and the cutting garden is a huge success with ample bunches being cut for their home weekly from April to October with a few spare bunches for friends and family.

 In the spirit of testing good cutting plants I made some space in my growing plots to trial cut flowers.
 Of course the cutting garden allocation grew and grew until now almost 2/3rd of my growing space (500m2) is turned over to plants that can be cut.
 About half annuals and half perennial (including the large dahlia patch).